AndyObtiva/strategic/README.md

 end
 ```

-4. Get needed strategy:
+4. In client code, obtain the needed strategy by underscored string reference minus the word strategy (e.g. UsStrategy becomes simply 'us'):

 ```ruby
 tax_calculator_strategy_class = TaxCalculator.strategy_class_for('us')
 ```

-5. Instantiate strategy:
+5. Instantiate the strategy object:

 ```ruby
 tax_calculator_strategy = strategy_class.new('IL')
 ```

-6. Invoke strategy method:
+6. Invoke the strategy overridden method:

 ```ruby
 tax = tax_calculator_strategy.tax_for(39.78)
 ```

-**Alternative approach using `new_strategy`:**
+**Alternative approach using `new_strategy(strategy_name, *initializer_args)`:**

 ```ruby
 tax_calculator_strategy = TaxCalculator.new_strategy('US', 'IL')
 tax = tax_calculator_strategy.tax_for(39.78)
 ```

-**Default strategy for a strategy name that has no strategy class is TaxCalculator**
+**Default strategy for a strategy name that has no strategy class is the superclass: `TaxCalculator`**

 ```ruby
 tax_calculator_strategy_class = TaxCalculator.strategy_class_for('France')